choijy9943/YHack-2019/README.md

 # YHack-2019
-YHack 2019 project - filter (screen) resume based on experience and skill sets Classify and organize information about resume for different job position
+YHack 2019 project - filter (screen) resume based on experience and skill sets.

+Classify and organize information on resume to rank resume with others.